-We often hear that good oral health is essential for optimising overall well-being.
+We often hear that good oral health is essential for optimizing overall well-being.
 Studies suggest a specific link between oral health and heart disease.
 A recent study showed that a person with moderate or advanced-stage gum disease is at a higher risk of heart disease than one with healthy gum.
 A person’s oral health status can give healthcare providers warning signs for several medical conditions, including heart disease.

 oral health